Steve Chen

-Early years and education
+Early life and education

 Chen was born in Taipei, Taiwan.
-When he was seven years old, he and his family immigrated to the United States and settled in Prospect Heights, Illinois.
-He went to River Trails Middle School in Mount Prospect for his middle school education and John Hersey High School in Arlington Heights for his freshman year of high school.
+When he was seven years old, he and his family immigrated to the United States in 1986 and settled in Arlington Heights, Illinois.
+He went to Thomas Middle School in Arlington Heights for his middle school education and John Hersey High School in Arlington Heights for his freshman year of high school.
 For his final three years of high school, he attended the Illinois Mathematics and Science Academy in Aurora, Illinois.
-At the University of Illinois at Urbana-Champaign, he studied computer science.
+After graduating from high school, Chen was educated at the University of Illinois at Urbana-Champaign, where he studied computer science, then decided to leave the university in 1999 in order to go to Silicon Valley.

 Business career

 Chen was an employee at PayPal, where he first met Chad Hurley and Jawed Karim.
 Chen was also an early employee at Facebook, although he left after several months to start YouTube.

 In 2005, Chad Hurley, Jawed Karim and Steve Chen founded YouTube, with Chen having the position of chief technology officer.
 In June 2006, Chen was named by Business 2.0 as one of "The 50 people who matter now" in business.

-On October 16, 2006, Chen and Hurley sold YouTube to Google, Inc. for $1.65 billion.
+On October 9, 2006, Chen and Hurley sold YouTube to Google, Inc. for $1.65 billion.
 Chen received 625,366 shares of Google and an additional 68,721 in a trust as part of the sale.
 As of September 2021, the Google shares are valued at almost $1.77 billion.

 He and Hurley started AVOS Systems, which acquired Delicious from Yahoo!
 Inc.

-Chen was listed as one of the 15 Asian Scientists To Watch by Asian Scientist Magazine on 15 May 2011.
+Chen was listed as one of the 15 Asian Scientists To Watch by Asian Scientist on 15 May 2011.

-Chen started the live streaming food network Nom.com in 2016 along with Vijay Karunamurthy.
-In 2017, Nom.com was shut down, with its Twitter feed switched to private and Facebook account left idle since March, 2017.
+Chen started the live-streaming food network Nom.com in 2016 along with Vijay Karunamurthy.
+In 2017, Nom.com was shut down, with its Twitter feed switched to private and its Facebook account left idle since March 2017.